etsangsplk/go-sensor/examples/opentracing/README.md

 ## Example
 There are 3 microservices involved: service1, service2 and service3.
 All services are on localhost and listen to 9091, 9092, and 9093 respectively.

-Service1 will also spawn a server and also acts as client to call on itself on operationA, OperationA will call service2 and service3 to finish the request. service2 will call  a local function to inside its handler.
+Service1: api-gateway service where all external http request will hit.
+Service2: customer-catalog service.
+It will query a fake database to fulfill its operation.
+Service3: fulfillment service.
+It is a fake order fulfillment service called by api-gateway after customer-catalog.

+The fake database will experience some arbitrary delay.
+Fulfillment service will result an internal server error.

-The final tracing span should show the top span when client make the call, as the request travels each microservice, a new span should be created when the subsequent service handles the request.
-The local function call should also be another span.
+The final tracing span should show that how a request goes through each service and because some crucial step has failed, the whole span should marked as failed.
+When a request is made to a peer service a new span is created.
+If a an operation calls some location function that is crucial in fufilling the operation (e.g. a database call), a new span is created.
+If the local function is not useful to fulfillment of the operation, no new span is created (e.g. print to a screen)

+A span is tagged with notable events that happened in the span.

 ## Running